projectdelta6/FlexiLogger/README.md

 }
 ```

-Then in your code make sure to import your Log file instead of `android.util.Log`
+Then in your code make sure to import your Log file (`com.example.Log` in this example) instead of `android.util.Log`